 In Bali, you can wear whatever you’d normally wear on a beach holiday, like shorts and sundresses etc., especially in the south and along the beaches.
 But I always cover up with a maxi dress or a long kimono if I go to Denpasar or more remote areas.
 In recent years I’ve seen more and more people walk through villages and into shops wearing only bathing suits.
 While most locals won’t say anything, please show a bit more respect and at least put on a cover-up or sarong.
 Remember to also bring some appropriate hiking gear if you want to trek Mt.
 Batur.

 I also always bring or buy a sarong, trust me you’ll need one.
-When visiting temples you have to wear a sarong and often also a sash like I do in the photo above.
+When visiting temples you have to wear a sarong and often also a sash as I do in the photo above.
 But don’t worry, if you forget to bring one you can usually rent appropriate attire at the temple for a small sum.

 Despite the influx of tourism, Balinese culture and traditions still remain very strong.
 You can barely take a couple of steps along the street before you encounter a “canang sari”, which are colorful daily offerings made by the Balinese Hindus.
 Making the basket, filling it with gifts, and performing the ritual is a lengthy process so be respectful and don’t interrupt someone during the offering.